raylexlee/audioplayer/README.md

 }
 </style>
 ```
-To implement the autoplay from any sequel, we need the following vanilla javascript
+To implement the autoplay from any episode, we need the following vanilla javascript
 ```javascript
 var audio;
 var playlist;